Back to list

 Definition of the connected city concept

 A connected city uses digital technologies to improve the efficiency of urban services, reduce costs and resource consumption, and enhance the life quality of its citizens.
-These cities rely on local infrastructures such as Edge data centers offering advanced communication technologies to integrate transportation, energy and waste management systems, while actively involving citizens through participative digital platforms.
-This concept is at the core of sustainable development, aiming to create resilient and adaptable urban environments.
+Connected cities (or smart cities) rely on advanced communication infrastructures with AI and big data to integrate transportation, energy, and waste management systems, while actively involving citizens through participatory digital platforms.

 Technologies used by the connected city